 Getting to Arboretum Trsteno by taxi: you can easily book a taxi to take you there, or you might hire a driver for the day.
 But remember to always negotiate the price before starting the trip.

 Getting to Arboretum Trsteno by water taxi: you can hire a water taxi in Dubrovnik or any of the coats towns near the Arboretum Trsteno.

 To have an idea, the journey by water taxi from Dubrovnik to Arboretum Trsteno takes around 20-30 minutes, depending on sea conditions and the exact location of departure.
 During the journey, you can enjoy beautiful views of the coastline and the Adriatic Sea.

 However, water taxis can be expensive compared to other forms of transportation, so it’s important to negotiate the fare with the operator beforehand.
 Additionally, water taxis are weather-dependent, so check the weather forecast before planning your trip.

 Since the site is further out of the town, and there aren’t any shops nearby, remember to bring water.
 Long walks under the sun can lead to sunstroke.

 Also, keep your money, tech, and other valuables close because any area with a higher number of people is an excellent opportunity for pickpockets to try their luck.

 Croatia’s hidden gems wrap up!

-If this is your first time visiting Croatia, be aware that there is much to see and enjoy there.
-From popular destinations like Dubrovnik, Split, and Hvar Island to unique hidden gems on Croatia’s coast and countryside.
+If this is your first time visiting Croatia, be aware that there is so much to see and enjoy there.
+From popular destinations like the beautiful city of Dubrovnik, Split, and Hvar Island to unique hidden gems on Croatia’s coast and countryside.

 Croatia is known for its beautiful nature, architecture, and magnificent cuisine.
-We truly enjoyed the trip and can’t wait to revisit it.
-It’s a perfect destination for a weekend getaway or a Summer holiday.
+We truly enjoyed our trips there and can’t wait to revisit them.